This is the multi-page printable view of this section. Click here to print.

 Docker DesktopLatestRuns the Solo cluster containers

 Note: Solo uses Docker Desktop to spin up local Hiero consensus and mirror nodes.
-Ensure Docker Desktop is running before executing any task commands.
+Ensure Docker Desktop is running before deploying the local network.

 Step 1: Launch a Local Solo Network